Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 - **Time-Slicing / Trotter-Suzuki:** Feynman's original discretization approach.
 - **Duru-Kleinert Transformation:** Handling singular potentials in path integrals.

-*Note: PSON differs fundamentally from these methods—it optimizes a fixed sparse set of paths rather than sampling or approximating.
+*Note: PSON differs fundamentally from these methods; it optimizes a fixed sparse set of paths rather than sampling or approximating.
 See Section 7.3 for detailed comparison.*

 ### Number Theory Connections (for Zeta signal only)
 - **Berry & Keating (1999):** Connections between Riemann zeros and quantum chaos.